WorldHealthOrganization/smart-trust/input/pagecontent/hcert_spec.md

 Each participant is ultimately responsible for compiling their own master list and making that available to the other Participants.
 The aid of GDHCN's Secretariat for coordinating operational and practical matters is available.

 The "GDHCN Secretariat" is a functional role; not a person or a piece of software.
-It is expected that the WHO’s GDHCN Gateway  will automate most of these tasks.
+It is expected that the WHO’s GDHCN Trust Network Gateway will automate most of these tasks.

 The system consists of two layers; for each GDHCN Participant one or more country level certificates that each signs one or more document signing certificates that are used in day to day operations.